quantalogic/qllm/README.md

 - Node.js (v16 or later)
 - npm (v6 or later)
-- AWS account with Bedrock access (for Anthropic models)
+- AWS account with AWS Bedrock access (for Anthropic models)

 ### Installation